hardiksakpal6/Development-of-an-LLM-based-Grinding-Process-Optimization-Tool-/README.md

 The methodology section of your thesis, "Development of an LLM-based Grinding Process Optimization Tool for an Efficient Production of Battery Materials," focuses on the design and implementation of a Retrieval-Augmented Generation (RAG) system integrated with digital twin technology.
 This system is presented through a user-friendly graphical interface (GUI) called particleOS.ai.
 The core of the methodology revolves around leveraging AI capabilities, numerical and visual data processing, and digital twin functionality to provide specialized particle-related analysis.

-Your primary contribution to the particleOS.ai project involved the structured development of three main interactive tabs within the interface: "Process Modelling & Understanding," "Process Optimization," and "Database Access".
+My primary contribution to the particleOS.ai project involved the structured development of three main interactive tabs within the interface: "Process Modelling & Understanding," "Process Optimization," and "Database Access".

 The methodology covers the following key areas in detail: